2022–23 Croatian Football League

-The 2022–23 Croatian Football League (officially SuperSport Hrvatska nogometna liga for sponsorship reasons) is the 32nd season of the Croatian top division football, the national championship for men's association football teams in Croatia, since its establishment in 1992.
-The season started on 15 July 2022.
-As the 2022 FIFA World Cup will start on 20 November, the last round before a stoppage will be held on 12–13 November.
-The league will resume games on 21 January.
+The 2022–23 Croatian Football League (officially SuperSport Hrvatska nogometna liga for sponsorship reasons) was the 32nd season of the Croatian top division football, the national championship for men's association football teams in Croatia, since its establishment in 1992.
+The season began on 15 July 2022.
+Due to the 2022 FIFA World Cup, the last round before the winter break was held on 12–13 November.
+The league resumed on 21 January and concluded on 28 May 2023.

-The league is contested by 10 teams.

 Teams

-The following teams will compete in the 2022–23 HNL.
+The following teams competed in the 2022–23 HNL.

 Changes

 Varaždin (promoted after a one-year absence) was promoted from the 2021–22 Druga HNL.
 Hrvatski Dragovoljac (relegated after single season in the top flight) was relegated to 2022–23 Prva NL.